-Ectoparasites are organisms that inhabit the skin or coat of another organism called the host for some time.
+Ectoparasites inhabit the skin or coat of another organism called the host for some time.

-They are of importance because they are detrimental to the life of the host, causing cutaneous lesions, and transmitting pathogens.
+They are important because they harm the host’s life, causing cutaneous lesions and transmitting pathogens.

-Ectoparasites affect a wide range of animals, including livestock such as poultry, cattle and fishes.
-Many of these ectoparasites (such as lice) have specific hosts, while others like ticks have a wider range of hosts.
+Many of these ectoparasites (such as lice) have specific hosts, while others, like ticks, have a wider range of hosts.

-For example, cattle and goats introduced to some parts of Africa were exposed to ticks and tsetse flies as well as the pathogens these ectoparasites carry.
+For example, cattle and goats introduced to some parts of Africa were exposed to ticks and tsetse flies and the pathogens these ectoparasites carry.

-The animals are exposed to vectors and pathogens by interacting with other infected animals through urine and faecal matter.
+The animals are exposed to vectors and pathogens by interacting with other infected animals through urine and fecal matter.
 A significant amount of ectoparasites are invertebrates.

 Some of the harmful effects of ectoparasites include: